 An agency cannot make material changes to a solicitation after selecting a contractor for award without going back and giving all offerors the opportunity to compete on the revised solicitation.
-In GAO Protest of Diebold, Inc., B-404823 (June 2, 2011), the GAO sustained a bid protest because the agency failed to allow the protester to compete on the revised solicitation.
+In Diebold, Inc., B-404823 (June 2, 2011), the GAO sustained a bid protest because the agency failed to allow the protester to compete on the revised solicitation.

 The Diebold GAO protest arose out of a Department of the Treasury solicitation for security and compliance services.
 After selecting ADT Security Services, Inc. for award, Treasury sent ADT a draft contract for its review.

 The draft contract included a number of provisions that had not been included in the solicitation, including provisions providing for reimbursement of ADT’s travel costs and limitations on ADT’s liability.
 ADT also proposed additional limits to its indemnity obligations and potential liability, which Treasury accepted.